-|Cheryl Sternman Rule has been writing professionally for newspapers, magazines, and websites since 2004.
-She is the voice behind the food blog 5 Second Rule, which has been online since 2008 and enjoys an enthusiastic following.
-Cheryl’s work has also appeared in Women’s Health, Cooking Light, Sunset, Body + Soul, Health, Relish, Vegetarian Times, Restaurants & Institutions, the San Jose Mercury News, Metro Silicon Valley, the Santa Cruz Sentinel, Edible San Francisco, Culinate.com, The Kitchn, Etsy, and Serious Eats; and in several books published by the American Heart Association and the EatingWell Media Group.
-Cheryl also served as a contributing editor at EatingWell Magazine, a daily food news blogger at iVillage, and the Fresh Talk columnist at Recipe.com.
+Cheryl has been writing professionally for newspapers, magazines, and websites since 2004.
+Her work has appeared in The Washington Post, Fine Cooking, Health, Women’s Health, Cooking Light, Sunset, Relish, Body + Soul, Vegetarian Times, the San Jose Mercury News, the Santa Cruz Sentinel, Metro Silicon Valley, Edible Silicon Valley, Edible San Francisco, The Kitchn, Etsy, Today.com, and Serious Eats; and in several books published by the American Heart Association and the EatingWell Media Group.
+Cheryl also served as a contributing editor at EatingWell, a daily food news blogger at iVillage, and the Fresh Talk columnist at Recipe.com.

 She is also the voice behind the food blog 5 Second Rule, winner of both Saveur Magazine’s Readers’ Choice Award for Best Food Blog in the writing category (2014) and the International Association of Culinary Professionals’ Award for Best Culinary Blog (2012).
 In 2008, she won the Greenbrier Award given by the Symposium for Professional Food Writers.

 A graduate of the Cambridge School of Culinary Arts, Cheryl has worked in a commercial bakery and served as both a professional recipe tester and developer.
 She also works as an editor-for-hire.